steilerDev/homebridge-openhab2-complete/README.md

 Due to the very limited documentation on homebridge plugin development I have not implemented a dynamic platform (there is only [this partly complete wiki entry](https://github.com/nfarina/homebridge/wiki/On-Programming-Dynamic-Platforms)).
 If anyone of you knows how to do it, please contact me directly!

-If you have feedback or suggestions how to better represent the services as openHAB Items, feel free to open an [issue](https://github.com/steilerDev/homebridge-openhab2-complete/issues).
+If you have feedback or suggestions how to better represent the Services as openHAB Items, feel free to open an [issue](https://github.com/steilerDev/homebridge-openhab2-complete/issues).

 If you would like to contribute just send me a pull request.
 In order to add a new service you have to modify/add the following parts:
 1. `./index.js`: